 DCAS meets regularly for informational programs and membership meetings.
 In 2021, these programs and meetings will be conducted through Zoom with Live Streaming through Facebook.
 Field Trips have different meeting locations as listed below.

 COVID-19 Guidelines are ever changing.
 See the website and Facebook page for the latest program and Bird Walk updates.
 Currently, all Bird Walks require registration at the event link.

 Upcoming Meetings and Programs:

 All times are Central Time (Chicago Time)

-Indiana Dunes State Park is a designated Indiana Birding Trail site and is included in the Indiana Audubon Society #21in21 Challenge.
+Indiana Dunes National Park is a designated Indiana Birding Trail site and is included in the Indiana Audubon Society #21in21 Challenge.
 Downloaded your gamecard at indianaaudubon.org and visit 21 birding trail sites for a chance to win great prizes.

 Bird Walk RSVP